Footage of a cancelled, "futuristic" Call Of Duty by former Guitar Hero developers has leaked

 Another post showed off the game's multiplayer, where a player sprints around a sandy free-for-all map.
 It looks like it's from an earlier stage of development than the campaign footage.
 Again, the interest lies in what's said around it, not the gameplay itself.
 Bright hops in, calling the map "Sandstorm" and mentioning an "Escort" mode.
 According to Bright, Neversoft toyed around with a ground vehicle or "UGV", along with an "elevator" that would raise it.
 Perhaps NX1 was a bit Battlefield-y in this respect.

 Microsoft laid announced nearly two thousand layoffs last week, which extend to Call of Duty developers at Activision - according to one report over the weekend, 30% of the Sledgehammer Games team have lost their jobs.
 There have also been departures at Infinity Ward, the studio that absorbed Neversoft in 2014.
-It's possible the NX1 leakers are laid-off developers sharing work so as to stick it to the man a little, though I don't have any no proof of that.
+It's possible the NX1 leakers are laid-off developers sharing work so as to stick it to the man a little, though I don't have any proof of that.

 In our best COD campaign rankings, we popped Ghosts pretty low down.
 If this was in a similar vein, I do wonder where it would've ended up - I mean, any COD willing to experiment gets a yes from me.